glozow/bitcoin-notes/review-checklist.md

 - Is it using the functional test framework to test a very low-level detail?

-- Are the tests unacceptably slow? examples: [LegacyScriptPubKeyMan in selector tests](https://github.com/bitcoin/bitcoin/pull/23288)
+- Are the tests unacceptably slow? https://github.com/bitcoin/bitcoin/pull/23288

 - Do the tests rely on timing that may be delayed when they are run in parallel with other tests?
-  Are the tests racy? [example](https://github.com/bitcoin/bitcoin/pull/11740#issuecomment-350817586)
+  Are the tests racy? https://github.com/bitcoin/bitcoin/pull/11740#issuecomment-350817586

-- Are the tests themselves maintainable? example: [script verification flags must be updated](https://github.com/bitcoin/bitcoin/pull/21280#discussion_r603986455)
+- Are the tests themselves maintainable? https://github.com/bitcoin/bitcoin/pull/21280#discussion_r603986455

 - In functional tests: does the test have a wallet dependency when it’s not testing wallet behavior?